- 2.5.1 Markov Processes

 View Solution

-In a Wikipedia article on Discrete Time Stochastic Processes Discrete Time Stochastic Process, we divide time into artificially created time steps, or cycles, $\Delta t$.
-The initial state is the state when $t=0$ and this state vector is denoted $X_0$.
+In a Discrete Time Stochastic Process, we divide time into artificially created time steps, or cycles, $\Delta t$.
+The initial state is the state vector when $t=0$ and this state vector is denoted $\mathbf{X}_0$.

-This makes a transition probability an example of a Wikipedia article on Conditional Probability conditional probability.
+This makes a transition probability an example of a conditional probability.

 Definition¶

-A transition probability $p_{ij}$ is the probability that a member of a population assigned to state $s_i$ in the previous time step, is currently assigned state $s_j$.
+A transition probability $p_{ij}$ is the conditional probability that a member of a population is currently assigned state $s_i$, given it was assigned to state $s_j$ in the previous time step,

-This says that $p_{ij}$ is the probability that a member of the population will change to state $s_i$ at the next time step, given that they are in state $s_j$ at time step $n$.
+This says that $p_{ij}$ is the probability that a member of the population will change to state $s_i$ at time step $n$, given that they are in state $s_j$ at the previous time step.

 After one month there is a 30% chance a single student will remain single, a 20% chance they will enter a relationship, and a 50% chance they will enter the complicated state.
-Notice that the sum of each column is 1 do denote that the entire population must end up in one of the finite states after each time step.
+Notice that the sum of transition probabilities is also one.

 Definition¶